Disposing of your household waste

 If you use a private business such as skip hire or house clearance to take away your waste, check that they are a registered upper tier waste carrier.

-If a charity, voluntary organisation or local authority collects your waste, they can do so with a lower tier registration.
+If a charity, voluntary organisation or local authority collects your waste, they can do this with a lower tier registration.

 Waste from work on your property

 If a tradesperson carries out work on your property, they are responsible for the waste they produce including its transport and disposal.